 Union City Borough has developed this Active Transportation Plan to make active walking, biking and wheeling more accessible, safe and attractive to residents and visitors of all ages and abilities.
-The Borough relied heavily on the contributions made by their Planning Consultants and from a Project Steering Committee consisting of Borough officials and staff, residents, members of the Parks and Recreation Committee, Erie County Planning and Community Development along with health care, transportation and recreation advocates to guide development of the Plan.
+The Borough relied heavily on the contributions made by their Planning Consultants and from a Project Steering Committee consisting of Borough officials and staff, residents, members of the Parks and Recreation Committee, Erie County Planning along with health care, transportation and recreation representatives to guide development of the Plan.

-This Plan focuses on developing pedestrian and bike friendly amenities, community walking loops and connections to community destinations.
-This Plan also includes improving sidewalk conditions on priority routes, installing pedestrian and bike friendly features and other community enhancements such as signage to key community destinations, community walking loops of varying distances, route and distance markers, shaded rest areas, water fountains, bike racks, and bike repair stations.
-Improving walking and biking in the Borough will improve public health, will create valuable community and economic assets, and will provide quality-of-life benefits to our residents and visitors.
+This Plan focuses on developing pedestrian and bike friendly amenities. community walking loops and connections to community destinations.
+This Plan also includes improving sidewalk conditions on priority routes, installing pedestrian and bike friendly features and other community